Small Distributed Generation Rate Policy / Application

 Alternate Energy Production Facility Form

 A notification requirement applies to the owner of an alternate energy production facility which will be interconnected with an electric transmission or distribution line.
 Alternate energy production facilities are defined as solar, wind turbine, waste management, resource recover, refuse-derived fuel, agricultural crops or residues, or wood burning facilities used to generate electricity.
 The owner is required to provide written notification to their utility of the intent to construct or install the facility at least 30 days prior to construction.

 (Form of Notice Required under Iowa Code 476.6A by applicant effective January 1, 2013)

-Renewable energy, whether it is from wind, water, biomass, or solar, has a value to the overall mix of energy production in Iowa.
-The only thing Hawkeye REC would encourage you to do is to get all the facts, and know your responsibilities, before you jump into the process of renewable energy possiblities.
+Whether it is from wind, water, biomass, or solar, renewable energy has a value to the overall mix of energy production in Iowa.
+The only thing Hawkeye REC would encourage you to do is to get all the facts, and know your responsibilities, before you jump into the process of renewable energy possibilities.

 With the increased renewable energy news coverage, we have seen an increase in the number of members seeking information about wind energy.
 What does a system cost, what size turbine do they need, and what are the requirements to tie a wind generator onto the REC’s lines are just a few of the questions being asked.

 One valuable resource for learning about the wind energy potential at your location is the Iowa Energy Center.
 The Energy Center’s web site www.energy.iastate.edu has a wealth of information that anyone contemplating such a purchase will find useful.
 In addition to determing if a wind generator will work for you, knowing the federal regulations involved is also important.

 - Iowa Wind Resource Maps (Iowa Energy Center Website)